Gloria7879/Aviation-Fleet-Sustainment-Dashboard/README.md

 ## 3. Interactive Visualization
 - **KPI development:** Calculated key metrics including **Total Seat Capacity,Operational Readiness Rate, Average Hours to Next Maintenance, and Assets in Maintenance.**
 - Developed a **Maintenance Priority** graph to identify assets approching critical maintenance thresholds.
-- Developed a **Mission Capabiity Breakdown** to track the Operational Readiness Rate (ORR).
+- Developed a **Mission Capability Breakdown** to track the Operational Readiness Rate (ORR).
 - Integrated **Slicers** to allow for multi-dimensional filtering (Airline/Model/Status).

   # Key Insights & Findings
-- **Operational Readiness Gap:** The fleet currenly maintains a **44% baseline ORR**.
+- **Operational Readiness Gap:** The fleet currenyly maintains a **44% baseline ORR**.
 While this includes retired assets, the dashboard reveals that the 16 assets currently under maintenance are the primary bottleneck for active operations.

 - **Fuel Efficiency Insight:** There is a siginificant performance gap between different aircraft models.The **Airbus A320neo (13.26 L/Seat/Hr)** is nearly **3x more efficient** than the **Boeing 787-9 (36.43 L/Seat/Hr)** within this specific fleet configuration.